Blog Post

 Specifically, it should clearly state:

-• The security deposit amount – In North Carolina, you can charge two week’s rent for week-to-week tenants.
+• The security deposit amount – In North Carolina, you can charge two week’s rent payments for week-to-week tenants.
 One and a half month’s rent for the month to month tenants.
 And two month’s rent for anything longer than the month to month tenants.

 For more about the security deposit in the state of North Carolina, please click here .